The Journey of Faith

 I want you to believe in your self and your dreams.

 To fight for what you want and what you believe in till your last breath.

 Faith will sail you through any tempestuous storm you encounter.

 2015, January.
 Yes, a New year, a new beginning.
 Like everyone, I was in jubilation too.
 This was another year which would take me closer to my Olympic Dream which I have been cherishing since my childhood.
 After a long, strenuous, tiresome day of hard training, coming back home to hug Max, to pet, to cuddle, the walks, the wagging happiness, was my great stress buster.
 But the beginning of this year got me one of my biggest challenges and reasons to fight for.
 My pet’s illness.
 Max’s illness started with an acute ear infection and some symptoms like instability, listlessness and shivering in his body.
 I got alarmed and rushed him to his veterinary doctor.
 He was put on a heavy dose of antibiotics.
 And I was assured that he will be alright.
 A week had passed by but his pain had no respite.
 I was in a complete state of confusion and desperation, as he wasn’t really responding to the medication.

 Ⓒ Suraj Sunil Singh NagarkotiOn 24th January 2015, Max suffered his first stroke.
 He got paralysed and immobile.
 I froze.

 It was a shocking moment of disbelief; angst, despair and that undefinable agony.
 He was going to turn 4 years of age, next month.
 A youthful, vivacious, energetic dog; succumbed to this sudden numbness.

-After all the elaborate medical tests, doctors told me that he suffered a neurological disorder effecting his body movement.
+After all the elaborate medical tests, doctors told me that he suffered a neurological disorder affecting his body movement.
 He was paralysed.
-They gave him 8 weeks to recover with heavy dose of steroids but alarmed that if he doesn’t in that much time probably he might never.
+They gave him 8 weeks to recover with a heavy dose of steroids but alarmed that if he doesn’t in that much time probably he might never.